 Fossil fuel companies spent decades spreading misinformation about the consequences of the climate crisis, including how their products would exacerbate it.

 Now, communities bear the brunt of climate costs.
 In Colorado, deadly fires rip through their homes and surrounding environment, costing counties a lot of money in clean-up fees.

-In Colorado, Exxon and Suncor’s profit-driven agenda has imposed severe economic costs on Boulder County, San Miguel County, and the City of Boulder.
-That’s why we’re handing the bill back to Big Oil.
+Exxon and Suncor’s profit-driven agenda has imposed severe economic costs on Boulder County, San Miguel County, and the City of Boulder.
+That’s why Colorado communities are handing the bill back to Big Oil.

 Colorado communities are suing Exxon and Suncor to make them pay their fair share of the costs of climate change.

 The purpose of this lawsuit is to ensure that these fossil fuel companies pay their fair share of the climate impacts for which they are responsible.
-For too long, companies like Suncor and Exxon have reaped record profits by pushing the costs onto communities.
-As one of the top fossil-fuel-producing states, Colorado has experienced rampant fossil fuel extraction connected to more air pollution, increased risk of wildfires and droughts, and reduced snowpack.
+For too long, companies like Suncor and Exxon have reaped record profits by pushing the costs of extraction and the climate crisis onto communities.
+As one of the top fossil-fuel-producing states, Colorado has already experienced rampant fossil fuel extraction connected to more air pollution.
+Colorado now faces additional climate harms, such as increased risk of wildfires and droughts and reduced snowpack.

 CLIMATE IMPACTS IN COLORADO

 Colorado is on the frontline of the climate crisis.
 The average temperature has risen more than two degrees since 1983.
 There were over 40 wildfires in Colorado in the last ten years, including the Marshall Fire in Boulder County, the most destructive fire in Colorado history.